CV Villas: Awards

 CV Travel won Condé Nast Traveler awards in 2007 and 2009 and was a runner-up in 2008, 2016, 2017, 2018, 2019 and 2020.

+In 2025, CV Villas received multiple industry awards and recognitions.
+The company was named one of the world's leading villa rental providers in the Condé Nast Traveler Readers' Choice Awards.
+CV Villas also won Tour Operator of the Year at the Food and Travel Magazine Readers Awards, marking the first time a villa specialist had received the honour.
+In addition, the company earned the Feefo Platinum Trusted Service Award for its guests service standards and was named Specialist Luxury Tour Operator of the Year at the Aspire Awards.

 Protection

 CV Villas are a member of ABTA, which stands for the Association of British Travel Agents.
 ABTA protection is designed to enforce standards and provide insurance for holidaymakers in the event of financial problems for travel companies.
 They are also fully bonded with CAA, the UK Civil Aviation Authority and have an ATOL (Air Travel Organisers Licence), meaning that package holidays are protected, ensuring peace of mind for guests.

 Kuoni UK

 CV Villas is part of The Kuoni UK group.
 Kuoni is part of DER Touristik (part of the German REWE Group) and is based in Dorking, Surrey, England.
 The Kuoni UK group also includes: